jhkette/image_upload_project/notes.md

         ]; DONE
 - put all images in one folder -> then subfolders DONE
 - add congig to DB DONE
-- people can't add same filename
+- people can't add same filename DONE